sadafgulshad1/WWNet/README.md

 ## Experiments
 To reproduce the experiments on STL10 follow the instructions below

-For training run
+For training in the scripts folder run
 ```
 bash train.sh
 ```

-in scripts folder.
-For testing run
+For testing in the scripts folder run
 ```
 bash test.sh
 ```
-in scripts folder.

 ## Acknowledgements
 The Robert Bosch GmbH is acknowledged for financial support.